Use the Service Dashboard to identify potential hot spots, and then drill down to the Traces Browser.

 - In the cloned dashboard, add your own charts or customize the RED metrics charts.

-After you save the clone, you can find it by name from the Dashboards menu of the taskbar, and you can use it to drill down to the Traces Browser.
+After you save the clone, click Dashboard on the taskbar and search for your dashboard by its name.
+You can use it to drill down to the Traces Browser.